 - Explore Tokyo.

-- This is an InterCultural (IC) 2-credit designated core course (pending).
+- This is an Intercultural (IC) 2-credit designated course (IC is pending approval).

-The estimated Program Fee is $4070 plus the cost of 2 CSB/SJU credits at the reduced summer tuition rate (approximately $520 per credit) The cost of 2 credits is not included in the cost of the estimated program fee.
+The estimated Program Fee is $4070 plus the cost of 2 CSB/SJU credits at the reduced summer tuition rate (approximately $525 per credit).

 This price includes: